SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "But how does that mean you're talking to me now?"

-*"Earlier in the day Pinkie brushed up against some poison joke.
+*"Earlier in the day Pinkie brushed up against some Poison Joke.
 I think, in this one instance, the plant actually did something good."*

 "That's incredible."